uampio/UAMP-KiCAD-Footprints/README.md

-# AMS-KiCAD-Footprints
+# UAMP-KiCAD-Footprints

-AMS KiCAD Footprints
+UAMP KiCAD Footprints

 It is important to configure path to the KiCAD root folder: